elyra-ai/elyra/docs/dev/deployment.md

 Elyra consists of a multi-module project that includes:
 * Backend services implemented as Jupyter Extensions
-* UI Components that extends JupyterLab functionality implemented as JupyterLab Widgets
+* UI Components that extend JupyterLab functionality implemented as JupyterLab Widgets

 ## Installing Elyra full features

-Elyra full installation can be done via pip
+Elyra's full installation can be done via pip

 ```
 pip install --upgrade elyra